GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Mathematics is important in programming, but it’s just one of a lot of things that are important.
-If you overemphasize the math then you underemphasize stuff which might be even more important, such as literacy.
+> ### The amateur software engineer is always in search of magic, some sensational method or tool whose application promises to render software development trivial.
+It is the mark of the professional software engineer to know that no such panacea exist.
 >
-> ~ *Douglas Crockford*
+> ~ *Grady Booch*

 ---
 ## 🏎 Quick Facts